awsdocs/amazon-eks-user-guide/doc_source/launch-templates.md

 # Launch template support<a name="launch-templates"></a>

-You can deploy a managed node group using an Amazon EC2 launch template\.
-Launch templates have the benefit of providing you with a greater level of flexibility and customization when deploying managed nodes\.
-For the highest level of customization, you can deploy managed nodes using a launch template and a custom AMI\.
+Managed node groups are always deployed with an Amazon EC2 Auto Scaling Group launch template\.
+If you don't specify your own launch template to use when creating a managed node group, the Amazon EKS API creates a launch template with default values in your account\.
+Creating your own launch template and a managed node group from that template has the benefit of providing you with a greater level of flexibility and customization when deploying managed nodes than is provided by the default launch template\.
+For the highest level of customization, you can deploy managed nodes using your own launch template and a custom AMI\.

-After you've deployed a managed node group with a launch template, you can then update it with a different version of the same launch template\.
+After you've deployed a managed node group with your own launch template, you can then update it with a different version of the same launch template\.
 When you update your node group to a different version of your launch template, all of the nodes in the group are recycled to match the new configuration of the specified launch template version\.
-Existing node groups that do not use launch templates cannot be updated directly\.
-Rather, you must create a new node group with a launch template to do so\.
+Existing node groups that do not use a custom launch template cannot be updated directly\.
+Rather, you must create a new node group with a custom launch template to do so\.

 ## Launch template configuration basics<a name="launch-template-basics"></a>